 Multiple causes and/or multiple consequences model pattern

-Having cause and consequence as properties of a risk allows for the management of a single cause and a single consequence for each risk.
+Having Cause and Consequence as properties of a Risk allows for the management of a single cause and a single consequence for each risk.
 However, when a risk can have multiple causes and/or consequences, it may be more suitable to use the inner derived element model pattern.
 One advantage of using inner derived elements is that additional properties and/or relations can be added to expand the context.

 A combination of properties and inner derived elements is also possible.
 For example, if a risk has only one cause but could have multiple consequences, the cause could be a property of the risk, while the consequences could be modeled as inner derived elements.